-Dr. Daniel Logan Stewart was born on the 14th of June, 1893 in Thamesville, Ontario.
+Dr. Daniel Logan Stewart was born on the 14th of June, 1893 in Thamesville.
 He was the 3rd of 4 children born to his parents Dr. Samuel Stewart and the former Margaret McFarlane.
-His siblings were; John who was born on the 22nd of March, 1886, Catherine who was born on the 16th of July, 1887 and his little sister Martha “Edith” who was born on the 26th of September, 1898.
+His siblings were; John who was born on the 22nd of March, 1886, Katherine who was born on the 16th of July, 1887 and his little sister Martha “Edith” who was born on the 26th of September, 1898.
 He attended schools in Thamesville, before continuing his education in Toronto.
 He spent one year at The University of Toronto, then transferred to the University of Western Ontario and graduated M.D. in 1916.

 He enlisted in London, Ontario on the 10th of September, 1916 and served as a Medical Officer with the Canadian Army during WWI.

 After the war, Dr. Stewart returned to Thamesville in 1919 and worked with his father.
 According to the 1928 Ontario Medical Register, Dr. Stewart joined the College of Physicians and Surgeons on the 26th of August, 1919.
-He was appointed as a Medical Officer of Health for Camden Township.
+He was appointed as the Medical Officer of Health for Camden Township.
 He was a physician for the Moravian Reserve and he was designated as a Coroner.

 Dr. Stewart married Karolyn Marie Wesley on the 24th of July, 1926, in Newmarket, Ontario.
 Mrs. Wesley was born in Newmarket on the 27th of May, 1898, the daughter of John R. Wesley and the former Maud Trent.
 Her parents were farmers and she had 2 older brothers; John and Edward and 2 younger sisters Marjorie and Marie.